PRA-Robotics/NASA-Hackathon-2019/README.md

 - tle-CSV-Added.txt = this is the tle.txt file modified by adding commas for all sequences of spaces
 - tle.xlsx = this is the tle-CSV-Added.txt file modified by importing it into Excel and merging line 1 and line 2 records.
 ALSO added column headings
 - decay.csv = this is the current Decay/Reentry data extracted as a csv file (much easier this way)
-- decay.xlsx = this is the current Decay/Reencry data imported to Excel>
+- decay.xlsx = this is the current Decay/Reencry data imported to Excel
+- SatCat.csv = this is the current (as of 17October2019) SatCat data from Spacetracking.org
+- SatCat.xlsx = this is the current SatCat imported into an Excel file